chaohao2010/C36IDPSFF/README.md

 You can use this force field in your research according to the following information.

 ### Usage
-1. Decompress the file `c36IDPSFF.tar.bz2`

-	*$ tar -jxvf c36IDPSFF.tar.bz2*

-2. Enter the `c36IDPSFF` directory and you will find the force field files
+1. Enter the `c36IDPSFF` directory and you will find the force field files

     *$ cd c36IDPSFF/*
     *$ ls*
 	**charmm36IDPSFF.ff**  **README.md**  **test**

-3. Copy the force field `charmm36IDPSFF.ff` to your Gromacs force field directory
+2. Copy the force field `charmm36IDPSFF.ff` to your Gromacs force field directory

 	*$ cp -r charmm36IDPSFF.ff/ $GROMACS/share/gromacs/top*